elliottslaughter/integrity-checker/README.md

 # Backup Integrity Checker [![Build Status](https://travis-ci.org/elliottslaughter/integrity-checker.svg?branch=master)](https://travis-ci.org/elliottslaughter/integrity-checker)

-This tool is (or will be) an integrity checker for backups.
-The vast majority of the functionality is currently missing, but the intention is to do the following:
+This tool is an integrity checker for backups and continuously synced filesystems:

-  * Given a directory, the tools should walk recursively walk files in the directory and construct a database of metadata (hashes, size, timestamps, etc.) of all.
-The database itself should of course be checksummed as well.
+  * Given a directory, the tools constructs a database of metadata (hashes, sizes, timestamps, etc.) of the contents.
+The database itself is of course checksummed as well.

-  * Given two databases, or a database and a directory, the tool should iterate the entries and print a *helpful* summary of the differences between them.
-For example, the tool should highlight suspicious patterns, such as files which got truncated (had non-zero size, and now have zero size) or have other patterns that could indicate corruption (e.g. the presence of NUL bytes, if the file originally had none).
+  * Given two databases, or a database and a directory, the tool iterates the entries and prints a *helpful* summary of the differences between them.
+For example, the tool highlights suspicious patterns, such as files which got truncated (had non-zero size, and now have zero size) or have other patterns that could indicate corruption (e.g. the presence of NUL bytes, if the file originally had none).
+Surfacing useful data while minimizing false positives is an ongoing effort.

 Here are a couple sample use cases: